Can I smoke Mugwort?

 But let's go back to our main subject, we don't wanna sound too bitchy at the start of your reading right?

 The great texture and discreet taste of Mugwort as a smokable herb makes it ideal to include in our herbal smoking blends combined with other more fragrant herbs that can be smoked like Skullcap or even Damiana for more tasty experiences.
+You could also try smoke Thyme, smoking Chamomile or read more about Cloves.
 They also offer a low cost way and more neutral tasting than smoking tobacco to conserve your precious legal herb's terpenes aromas and taste intact in a spliff.

 So.
 What is Mugwort?